BillyMcCune/Cellular-Automata-Simulator/README.md

  * Saving a random total states or random total proportions will change the XML file to a normal one
    * The random total states and random total proportions allow for the randomly generated grid to be randomly generated.
    However, since the user is saving the grid, I am assuming they want to save the grid at that state.
 Thus, the states cannot be random.
     Do to this, the saved XML files will never be random total states nor random proportions.
+ * Darwin currently has 6 colors defined if a user wants to add a species they must change the cell color properties file and simulation properties files.

 #### Logic Assumptions/Simplifications

 * All Cell properties are doubles, and can only be doubles.
 When properties don't exist, they are